WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 Strategies are commonly used to implement them are horizontal scaling and load shedding, respectively.

+#### Increase the Departure Rate by using faster machines

+I'll mention this option briefly.
+Using faster computers (and/or storage devices, networks, etc.) is frequently an excellent way to increase the `Departure Rate` of your service.
+If your service is already running on slower hardware, then you also have a migration problem to solve.
+That migration problem pops up in other techniques discussed here, so let's move on to the next technique.

 #### Increase the Departure Rate by horizontal scaling (a.k.a. make your cluster bigger!)

-Sometimes, it is possible to add more space (RAM, NVRAM, disk, etc.) or CPU capacity to a single machine, but it isn't common.
+Sometimes, it is possible to add more space (RAM, NVRAM, disk, etc.) or CPU capacity to a single machine.
-It's usually far easier to add additional machines.
+In many of today's data centers, it is far easier to add additional machines.
 Or add virtual machines (VMs).
 Or add containers.

-Service providers like Azure, Google, Amazon, and many others have APIs that include "Add More, Just Click Here!".
+Azure, Google, Amazon, and many other service providers have APIs that include a "Add More, Just Click Here!" feature.
 (But perhaps not with that exact name.)
-Adding more capacity to the system is fantastic for the future, but it cannot help now.
+Adding more capacity to your system is fantastic for the future, but it cannot help now.
 The extra capacity cannot help your overloaded system *right now*, because:

-* Adding extra capacity probably costs more money.
 * Adding extra capacity may be impossible.
 For example, the API is easy to use, but the data center is full, which causes the API requests fail.
 * You may wait a long time before extra capacity is available.
+* Adding extra capacity probably costs more money.
-* Overhead of adding extra capacity may *reduce* the capacity of the existing system during the transition time.
+* Overhead from adding capacity may *reduce* the capacity of the existing system during the transition time.

 To be effective, you need to plan ahead.